 Sift together the flour, cocoa powder, baking soda, and baking powder into a large bowl.

-Fill each cupcake liner halfway.
+Fill each cupcake liner in each cupcake tin halfway.

 Stick a triangle piece of dreamy bar into each cupcake.